dustinapodaca/reading-notes/class-01.md

 ```
 ---

+### When starting with a web project, many people focus on the technical side.
+Of course you must be familiar with the technique of your craft, but what really matters is what you want to accomplish.
+Yes, it seems obvious, but too many projects fail not from a lack of technical know-how, but from lack of goals and vision.

+- What exactly do I want to accomplish?
+- How will a website help me reach my goals?
+- What needs to be done, and in what order, to reach my goals?

 ```
-What is the first step to designing a Website?
+1. What is the first step to designing a Website?

+  - The first step when designing any website is to first define what you want to accomplish.

-What is the most important question to answer when designing a Website?
+2. What is the most important question to answer when designing a Website?

+  - One must answer what they intend to accomplish, and what needs to be done and in what order to reach their goals.
+    What you intend to accomplish is most important as it is the driving force behind everything else.
+One should generally list all of the goals that they wish to acheive.

 (source cred: developer.mozilla.org)
 ```
 ---
 ```
-Why should you use an <h1> element over a <span> element to display a top level heading?
+1. Why should you use an <h1> element over a <span> element to display a top level heading?

+-

-What are the benefits of using semantic tags in our HTML?
+2. What are the benefits of using semantic tags in our HTML?

+-

 (source cred: developer.mozilla.org)
 ```